Curious by nature.

-I'm Philip.
-22, based in Denmark.
-I've been writing code since I was 16, shipping production work for most of it, and I'm at my best when the problem in front of me is something nobody's solved yet.
+I'm Philip, and I build for the web from Denmark.
+Curious by nature, in a world that never stops evolving — I ship production work, and I'm at my best when the problem in front of me is something nobody's solved yet.

 How I got here.

 I started in 3D, not in code.
-Younger me discovered Blender and got obsessed with the question every 3D artist eventually asks: how do you actually build a real-time experience, not just a still render?
-That question pulled me into Unreal Engine 5 — Blueprints first, then C++, then the deep end of rendering pipelines and shader graphs.
+Blender first, then playing around in Unreal Engine 5, picking up art-side tooling, peeking into rendering pipelines and shader graphs, whatever the next rabbit hole was.
+Somewhere in there I got obsessed with the question every 3D artist eventually asks: how do you actually build a real-time experience, not just a still render?
+That question kept pulling me deeper, and it's still the loop I'm running today.

 Somewhere in the middle of those years, I noticed the gap that bugs me to this day: artists fight their tools more than they should.
 The same five clicks, a hundred times a day.
 Blender lets you script it away with Python — so I did.
 One pie menu became another, and another, and now I've got eight addons live on SuperHive that solve real workflow problems for 3D artists.
 Not the kind of addons that demo well — the kind that make a Friday afternoon end an hour earlier.